greenm01/vb4x/docs/vb4x_specs.md

 Critical hits are the exception to the aforementioned rule.
 The squadron with the highest rated AS is reduced, regardless of DS.

-After the last round of combat the Task Forces are disbanded and squadrons rejoin their assigned fleets.
-Fighter squadrons return to their carriers unless they are orphaned, in which case they are scuttled.
+After the last round of combat the surviving Task Forces are disbanded and squadrons rejoin their assigned fleets.

 Example Combat Round: